 Twenty-four years following a scandal that rocked the world, Margot Robbie takes on the role of figure skater Tonya Harding in a behind-the-scenes story that will have you questioning what’s real, what’s fake, and how much we truly know about the controversial figures who become cultural lightning rods.
-I, Tonya hits theaters everywhere January 5th.
-Grab your tickets HERE
+I, Tonya hits cinemas everywhere 23rd February.

-On the morning of Wednesday, February 8 1587, at precisely 8 o’clock, Mary Stewart, Queen of Scots, approached the scaffold for her execution.
+On the morning of Wednesday 8th February 1587, at precisely 8 o’clock, Mary Stewart, Queen of Scots, approached the scaffold for her execution.
 It took three blows for her head to finally be severed from her body, and legend has it that her lips continued to move for up to 15 minutes after.
-Her death was the final stroke in a decades long rivalry between Mary, and her cousin and neighboring ruler, Queen Elizabeth I of England, on whose orders she met the ax.
+Her death was the final stroke in a decades long rivalry between Mary, and her cousin and neighbouring ruler, Queen Elizabeth I of England, on whose orders she met the axe.

-The quarrel between these two female rulers has gone down in history as one of the most iconic female feuds of all time, molded and memorialized over the years by countless novels, plays, TV shows, and movies.
+The quarrel between these two female rulers has gone down in history as one of the most iconic female feuds of all time, moulded and memorialised over the years by countless novels, plays, TV shows, and films.
 The most recent adaptation, 2018’s highly anticipated Mary, Queen of Scots, will star Saoirse Ronan as Mary, and Margot Robbie as Elizabeth.

 This will mark Robbie’s second foray into the fertile territory of stories about women pit against each other for blood and sport — the first being I,Tonya, the acclaimed biopic about notorious 1990s figure skater Tonya Harding, which she both produced and stars in.
 What’s interesting, though, is that these two stories — one a religious and political struggle between two 16th century queens, the other a mid-90s tabloid sensation — are linked by far more than just one Australian actress.
 They are two variations on a theme that has been dominating popular culture for generations: our fascination with famous female feuds.